Deacon Blue: 1991–1994: Continued success and split

-1999–2006: Re-formation and new material
+1999–2012: Re–union and Walking Back Home

 Five years later, the band held a reunion gig in 1999, and this led on to a new album, Walking Back Home, with the band now working on a part-time basis.
 The Walking Back Home album combined eight songs that were brand new compositions, previously unreleased tracks, or released only with limited availability, with nine previously released Deacon Blue songs.
 This was followed by another album, Homesick, in 2001.
 Graeme Kelling died from pancreatic cancer in 2004, but the band continued and recorded three new tracks for a Singles album – including the track "Bigger than Dynamite" in 2006.

-2006–2012: Touring and side projects

 The band performed at Manchester United's Old Trafford stadium, as the pre-match entertainment for the Rugby league Super League Grand Final on 14 October 2006, and continued on to a full UK tour in November.
 They were also due to open Stirling's New Year party in 2006, but this was cancelled at the last minute due to extreme weather.
 A further tour followed in November 2007 and the band then provided support for Simple Minds in 2008.
 They also appeared at Stirling's Hogmanay in 2008.

 Deacon Blue appeared at The Homecoming Live Final Fling Show, at Glasgow's SECC on 28 November 2009, and headlined Glasgow's Hogmanay on 31 December 2009.
 The band performed several gigs, including Glastonbury, and the Liverpool Echo Arena on 29 July 2011.
 Ross, who had released a solo album before the formation of Deacon Blue, released two solo albums during the time between Deacon Blue's breakup in 1994 and reformation in 1999.
 Due to Deacon Blue's part-time status after reformation, Ross released additional solo albums in 2002 and 2005 and has written for and with other recording artists.
 In 2009, Ross and McIntosh recorded an album together under the name 'McIntosh Ross'.